thalesians/tsa/README.md

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=H8EVMMSLPVXFN)

 This library is based on the efforts of our staff, members, and volunteers.
 We are keen to make it serve you and your organisation, increase its scope and improve its quality user-friendliness.
 This takes a lot of effort.
 We couldn't do this without you, so we are asking for your help.
 Please consider making a donation.
+We will use this money to fund the development of this library.
+Thank you very much in advance on behalf of all the users and developers.
+To provide ongoing or organisational support, please contact us on info@thalesians.com.

 ## Overview